jLevere/SSHoneypot1/README.md

 ## Project
-AWS lightsail based low interaction [pshitt](https://github.com/regit/pshitt) ssh honeypot  project.
+An AWS lightsail based, low interaction ssh honeypot using [pshitt](https://github.com/regit/pshitt).

 ### Time frame
 Started sample on 4/2/2021, ended on 4/10/2021.
+About 8 days.

 ### Results
 Had a total of 9229 login attempts from 101 unique clients.
 Captured the source ip, the attempted user-name and password, the software version advertised by the attacking client and other connection details.